aws/aws-xray-sdk-java/aws-xray-recorder-sdk-benchmark/README.md

 ### Benchmark Data by SDK Version

 Note that beginning with version 2.7.x, benchmarks are only ran with the Sample Time and Throughput modes.
+Beginning with version 2.8.x, we publish the raw output of the benchmarking tests in the [results](./results) directory.

 #### 1.3.x
 <details><summary>Show</summary>